BI Norwegian Business School

-BI Norwegian School of Management, established in 1943, is the second largest academic institution in Norway and the one of the largest business schools in Europe.
+BI Norwegian Business School, established in 1943, is the second largest academic institution in Norway and the one of the largest business schools in Europe.
 The school is located in the capital city of Oslo, which is known for its beautiful surroundings and thriving nightlife.
 Norway is one of the least densely populated countries in Europe, which allows for plenty of open spaces for students to explore the beautiful countryside.

 Oslo offers a variety of exciting activities for students who choose to study there.
 As the oldest capital city in Scandinavia, Oslo is a city steeped in history.
 The city is nestled between a fjord and rolling hillsides which provides many nature-related excursions possibilities, most of which are accessible by public transportation.
 In addition to the scenic landscape, Oslo is a thriving city with a fast-paced nightlife.
 There are many historic monuments, museums, and restaurants that allow students to get a feel for the Norwegian way of life.
 Norway has a widely contrasting landscape that includes sky-scraping mountains, huge glaciers, green forests, sprawling pastures, and fertile valleys.
 The Norwegian culture is one that lives in harmony with nature and is known for promoting strong environmental legislation, both at home and internationally.
 Norway is one of the leading producers of aluminum, magnesium, Ferro-alloys and chemicals, and is a major supplier of oil and natural gas.
 Due to this, the society's standard of living is very high and the average GNP per capita is one of the highest in the world.